-The government should be reminded that the Parliament, which consist of the Druk Gyalpo (His Majesty the King of Bhutan), the National Council and the National Assembly, shall ensure Government safeguards the interest of the nation and fulfils the aspirations of the people through public review of policies and issues, Bills and other legislation, and scrutiny of State functions.
+The government should be reminded that the Parliament, which consists of the Druk Gyalpo (His Majesty the King of Bhutan), the National Council and the National Assembly, shall ensure Government safeguards the interest of the nation and fulfils the aspirations of the people through public review of policies and issues, Bills and other legislation, and scrutiny of State functions.

-All said and done, now it seems that the Government is trying hard to reconcile and heal the political wound they have created with their shortsighted decision.
+All said and done, and now it seems that the Government is trying hard to reconcile and heal the political wound they have created with their shortsighted decision.

-As per the Bhutan Poverty Analysis 2017, the poverty rate in Zhemgang stands at 25 percent, one of the highest poverty rates in the country while Sarpang fares better with 12 percent.
+As per the Bhutan Poverty Analysis 2017, the poverty rate in Zhemgang stands at 25 per cent, one of the highest poverty rates in the country while Sarpang fares better with 12 per cent.
 On contrary budget approved for Zhemgang and Sarpang were 701.266 M and 741.903 M respectively in the Financial Year 2019-2020.

 When Zhemgang was excluded from the focus group of tourism flagship programme, it became controversial.
 Some saw the move as being politically motivated.

-But hope for Zhemgang still alive with twist in the tourism flagship program.
-As per Tourism Council of Bhutan, the plan would be implemented as a circuit-based programme instead of focused dzongkhag approach in its flagship programme.
+But hope for Zhemgang still alive with a twist in the tourism flagship program.
+As per the Tourism Council of Bhutan, the plan would be implemented as a circuit-based programme instead of focused dzongkhag approach in its flagship programme.
 All dzongkhags will get equal opportunities or priorities depending upon their capacity and feasibility.
 As per TCB, every dzongkhag will have one or two projects in consultation with the local government and the private sector.

 TCB plans to brand four dzongkhags—Zhemgang, Gasa, Lhuentse, and Sarpang in the current fiscal year.
 The promotion and branding of other dzongkhags will follow.

-Although Zhemgang is considered as a paradise for botanists and bird watchers the dzongkhag has received only 1,263 international tourists (332 arrival and 931 bed nights), which is 0.14 percent of tourist arrival in the country.
-Considering the dzongkhag’s rich biodiversity and the unique attraction, the number of tourist arrival was a concern and the dzongkhag does not have star-rated hotels and has only four village home-stays.
+Although Zhemgang is considered as a paradise for botanists and bird watchers, the dzongkhag has received only 1,263 international tourists (332 arrival and 931 bed nights), which is 0.14 per cent of tourist arrival in the country.
+Considering the dzongkhag’s rich biodiversity and the unique attraction, the number of tourist arrival was a concern, and the dzongkhag does not have star-rated hotels and has only four village home-stays.

 Zhemgang is most suitable for bird watching, river rafting and the government allocated Nu.
 27 million to support the recent bird festival and to develop birding infrastructure.

-The captive Siberian Rubythroat (a new bird species) set free by the Honorable Prime Minster during the festival may breathe fresh air of Zhemgang and rapid growth of Eco-tourism in the region is very much anticipated.
+The captive Siberian Rubythroat (a new bird species) set free by the Honorable Prime Minster during the festival may breathe fresh air of Zhemgang, and rapid growth of Eco-tourism in the region is very much anticipated.

 The decisions we take will have a long-term impact, for better or for worse, on our country and our people.
-I wish the Government of the day would take their decision wisely as per the law and by upholding the sacred constitution of Bhutan.
+I wish the Government of the day would make their decision wisely as per the law and by upholding the sacred constitution of Bhutan.